 Angie tells a long story about meeting my girlfriend at Harvard.
 She declares that Trudie has a solid sense of values and takes no gruff from my wayward gay ways.
 Not sure that I’ll see everyone again before Christmas I pass out all the presents I brought.
 In typical Iowa ways, they all assure me that they won’t open them until Christmas morning.
 Noah is surprised and pleased that I remembered a present for him.
 ‘Gator slaps him on the back, “’course, he remembers.
-You’re the better half of a horse’s ass.”
+You’re the better his favorite horse’s ass.”

 With everyone on their way home, my two moms sit me down at the dining room table and quiz me on my college life.
 They’re quite pleased that as a Mower-certified feminist, I stand up for the girls in my dorm.
 I bring out the copy of the 100th year anniversary Lampoon edition.
 They love the Boston Bossie article.
 I ask about Dr Kam.
 Molly assures me that he’ll see me as soon as I want to.